unmtransinfo/CausalKnowledgeTrace/README.md

 2. **Save Configuration**: Click "Create Graph" to save parameters to `user_input.yaml`

-3. **Generate Graph**: Run the graph creation engine to process the configuration
+3. **Generate Graph**: Run the graph creation engine to process the configuration and generate graphs

-4. **Visualize Results**: Load the generated DAG files back into the Shiny app for visualization
+4. **Automatic Integration**: Generated graphs are automatically saved to `graph_creation/result/` directory

+5. **Visualize Results**: Use the Shiny app's "Data Upload" tab to load and visualize the generated graphs

 ## Data Configuration